You want smart political talk without the meltdowns?

 But I can't promise the outcome, he says in the next sentence.

-Oh, that's just like the State Department memo.
+That's just like the State Department memo.

-Yeah, you might want to consider making your way to the airport, but we need to warn you that um these gates uh, you know, these entry points open and closed at a moment's notice, and we cannot ensure you say passage to the airport where trying to get you out.
+Yeah, you might want to consider making your way to the airport, but we need to warn you that these gates, you know, these entry points open and close at a moment's notice, and we cannot ensure your safe passage to the airport.

-None whatsoever of any inability of any American to get to the airport.
+Then Biden said, we've heard no reports whatsoever, none whatsoever, of any inability of any American to get to the airport.

-Even an incredulous extension of his press office and the media mob said, excuse me.
+Even an incredulous extension of his press office and the media mob said, excuse me, our reporting on the ground shows nothing but chaos and violence and Americans turned away.

 What are you talking about?

-Listen to this this answer by Bud.
+Listen to this answer by Bud.

 The military has secured the airport, as you mentioned, but will you sign off on sending U.S. troops into Kabul to evacuate Americans who haven't been able to get to the airport safely?